 - Do not take any unnecessary risks – your actions could have serious consequences.

 - When climbing in the mountains please ride single file.
 On some roads this is compulsory.
+Also please keep to teh right hand side to help cars that are wanting to pass.

 - When descending make sure you control your speed to match your abilities.
 If you are unsure about technique our guides can give you handy tips and pointers and will be happy to lead riders through descents if requested.